-Athlone is a cultural hub made up of a number of vibrant arts, culture and memorial areas that form a centre for the culturally diverse community of the Cape Flats.
+Athlone in Cape Town is a cultural hub made up of a number of vibrant arts, culture and memorial areas that form a centre for the culturally diverse community of the Cape Flats.

 Athlone on the Cape Flats is the home of the Trojan Horse Memorial, a reminder of an incident which took place in 1985, when three anti-apartheid protesters were killed and 15 others wounded in a police ambush.
 Also in Athlone is the Robert Waterwitch/Colleen Williams Memorial, established in memory of two activists from the now ruling ANC party who died in the struggle against apartheid.

 There are many small home industries that serve the local communities and a bustling commercial centre along Klipfontein Road with plenty of shops and services.
 The big shopping mall in the area is Vangate Mall, offering retail brands and food franchises like Ocean Basket (seafood) and Panarotti’s (pizza).